justinmcniel/archinstall/documentation.md

     - sudo, syslinux, wpa_supplicant, zsh - seemed important
 ## Configuring the system
 14. `genfstab -U /mnt >> /mnt/etc/fstab`
-    - honestly no idea what this did (because i do not know what UUID is)
+    - Honestly no idea what this did (because i do not know what UUID is)
-    - checked the output with `cat /mnt/etc/fstab`
+    - Checked the output with `cat /mnt/etc/fstab`
-15. chroot into the new system
+15. Chroot into the new system
     - `arch-chroot /mnt`
-    - install the packages that failed to pacstrap earlier - `pacman -S aic94xx wd719x xhci_pci`
+    - Install the packages that failed to pacstrap earlier - `pacman -S aic94xx wd719x xhci_pci`
-    - targets were not found, moving on
+    - Targets were not found, moving on
 16. Set time zone
     - `timedatectl list-timezones` to list the timezones
         - using America/Chicago